Biometris/statgenSTA/cran-comments.md

-## Minor release
+## Patch release to comply with changes in upcoming version of lme4

-* Added an extra plotType for TD objects.
+* Updated package tests.

 ----

 ## Test environments

-* local Windows 10 install, R 3.6.2
+* local Windows 10 install, R 3.6.3
 * Debian (on gitlab-ci), R 3.6.2
 * R-hub (devel and release)